alethia/drupal-japan/custom/doc/README.txt

 content types, image presets, views, Drupal variables (thanks to Strongarm), and more.
 Features can contain custom code too, in their .module file (or any needed include file).
-Be sure to keep in a same module/feature all code related to a one fonctionnality, and nothing else.
+Be sure to keep in a same module/feature all code related to one fonctionnality, and nothing else.

 Custom modules
 ==============